automerge/automerge-classic/INTERNALS.md

 Every changeset is a JSON document with four properties:

 * `actor`: The actor ID on which the changeset originated (a UUID).
-* `clock`: The vector clock of the originating Tesseract instance at the time the changeset was generated, represented as a map from actor IDs to sequence
+* `clock`: The vector clock of the originating Automerge instance at the time the changeset was generated, represented as a map from actor IDs to sequence
   numbers: `{[actorId1]: seq1, [actorId2]: seq2, ...}`.
 The entry for the actor
   ID on which the changeset originated, i.e. `changeset.clock[changeset.actor]`, is the sequence number of this particular changeset.
 * `message`: An optional human-readable "commit message" that describes the changeset in a meaningful way.
-It is not interpreted by Tesseract, only stored for introspection, debugging, undo, and similar purposes.
+It is not interpreted by Automerge, only stored for introspection, debugging, undo, and similar purposes.
 * `ops`: An array of operations that are grouped into this changeset.

 Each operation in the `ops` array is a JSON object.
-Tesseract currently uses the following types of operation:
+Automerge currently uses the following types of operation:

 * `{ action: 'makeMap', obj: objectId }`